pop-os/docs/src/customize-pop/dock-settings.md

 ## Enable Dock

-Disable or enable the Dock's visibility.
+Disable or enable the Dock.

 **Dock Enabled**